-Pasta bark is a unique way to enjoy an Italian flavored pasta meal with a thick texture like chili.
-I combine it with dried ground beef and vegetables to make a complete meal.
+Pasta bark is a unique way to enjoy an Italian-flavored pasta meal with a thick texture like chili.
+Combine it with dried ground beef and vegetables to make a complete meal that tastes a lot like lasagna.

 Boil one pound of penne pasta or spaghetti for twelve minutes and drain.